JulCesWhat/CpS310_ARMSim/README.md

 # Header info:
-Julio Cesar Whatley, CpS310, 9/8/2018, 24 1/2 hrs
+Julio Cesar Whatley, CpS310, 9/26/2018, 22 hrs

 #Overview:
-This application reads an ELF file and loads it to ram and then does a checksum to see if it loaded it correctly
+The application loads a arm programs and displays it on the GUI.

 #Prerequisites:
 OS: Windows 10, IDE: Visual Studio 2017